By Chanté Eliaszadeh | October 8, 2025

 - Must have pre-existing relationship with investors or conduct sophisticated verification

-- Tokens are "restricted securities" subject to 12-month holding period
+- Tokens are “restricted securities”; resale generally requires a 12-month holding period under Rule 144

 - Cannot resell without registration or exemption